-The frequency may range from daily (during dressing changes and based on regular wound assessments) to every 3 to 6 months (for a full care plan review) and is based on the characteristics of the wound and the acuity of the foot problem.
+Frequency may range from daily (during dressing changes and based on regular wound assessments) to weekly (if cast changes are needed) to every 1 to 3 months (for a full care plan review) and is based on the characteristics of the wound, the acuity of the foot problem, and whether or not there are significant changes.
 Reviewing the care plan may require a partial reassessment (repeating aspects of the comprehensive assessment) or a full reassessment, including revisiting the goals of care.